wh-alice/mig_visualstudio/vs/designers/introduction-to-wpf.md

  ![A TextBox control that contains text](../designers/media/wpfintrofigure21.png "WPFIntroFigure21")

- Other controls, however, can contain multiple items of different types of content; the content of a <xref:System.Windows.Controls.Button>, specified by the <xref:System.Windows.Controls.ContentControl.Content*> property, can contain a variety of items including layout controls, text, images, and shapes.
+ Other controls, however, can contain multiple items of different types of content; the content of a <xref:System.Windows.Controls.Button>, specified by the <xref:System.Windows.Controls.ContentControl.Content%2A> property, can contain a variety of items including layout controls, text, images, and shapes.
 The following example shows a <xref:System.Windows.Controls.Button> with content that includes a <xref:System.Windows.Controls.DockPanel>, a <xref:System.Windows.Controls.Label>, a <xref:System.Windows.Controls.Border>, and a <xref:System.Windows.Controls.MediaElement>.

  [!code-xml[IntroToWPFSnippets#ButtonContentMARKUP1](../designers/codesnippet/Xaml/introduction-to-wpf_13.xaml)]
 [!code-xml[IntroToWPFSnippets#ButtonContentMARKUP2](../designers/codesnippet/Xaml/introduction-to-wpf_14.xaml)]